Members are Rev. Roger Burkhart, Eric Chamberlain, Rev. Robert Grabill, Sue Moore, Rev. Dr. Robert Shore-Goss, and Robin Walkup, Chair.

 We meet the first Monday of the month from 3:00 - 5:00 pm

 The Youth Climate Movement: A Webinar with Jamie Margolin

 Click on the image to watch a rebroadcast of the Creation Justice Webinar with Jamie Margolin, Youth Activist with the Climate Movement.

-October United Nations Sustainable Goal of the Month
+November United Nations Sustainable Goal of the Month: Clean water and sanitation